Today we will be discussing how to change the PHP version of your WordPress website with NameCheap, BlueHost, GoDaddy, and HostGator.

 - Use a reliable SSL certificate

-- Monitor your website on the Firewall to check possible attacks
+- Monitor your website on the Firewall to check for possible attacks

 - Take a backup of your site, in case, things go south